-- (a) An employee at this level performs their duties: - (i) according to their level of competence; and
+- A.5.1 Registered nurse- level 1 (RN1) - (a) An employee at this level performs their duties: - (i) according to their level of competence; and - (ii) under the general guidance or with general access to a more competent registered nurse (RN) who provides work related support and direction. - (b) An employee at this level is required to perform general nursing duties which include substantially, but are not confined to: - delivering direct and comprehensive nursing care and individual case management to patients or clients within the practice setting; - coordinating services, including those of other disciplines or agencies, to individual patients or clients within the practice setting;

-- (ii) under the general guidance of, or with general access to a more competent registered nurse (RN) who provides work related support and direction. - (b) An employee at this level is required to perform general nursing duties which include substantially, but are not confined to: - delivering direct and comprehensive nursing care and individual case management to patients or clients within the practice setting; - coordinating services, including those of other disciplines or agencies, to individual patients or clients within the practice setting; - providing education, counselling and group work services orientated towards the promotion of health status improvement of patients and clients within the practice setting; - providing support, direction and education to newer or less experienced staff, including EN's, and student EN's and student nurses; - accepting accountability for the employee's own standards of nursing care and service delivery; and - participating in action research and policy development within the practice setting.
+- providing education, counseling and group work services orientated towards the promotion of health status improvement of patients and clients within the practice setting; - providing support, direction and education to newer or less experienced staff, including EN's, and student EN's and student nurses; - accepting accountability for the employee's own standards of nursing care and service delivery; and - participating in action research and policy development within the practice setting.